What is MPFL Reconstruction

 How is Medial Patellofemoral Ligament Reconstruction Performed

-Reconstruction of the medial patellofemoral ligament is performed by replacing the torn or stretch ligament with a new one.
+Reconstruction of the medial patellofemoral ligament is performed by replacing the torn or stretched ligament with a new one.
 Sources of the new ligament are varied.
-This can include the your own hamstring tendon, or autograft.
+This can include the patient’s own hamstring tendon, or autograft.
 Allograft is tissue from a cadaver, or someone who donated their body to medicine.
 This is commonly used to make a new MPFL.

 The knee is then brought through range of motion testing, and the graft is tensioned to ensure that it serves as a check rein preventing the kneecap from dislocating, but also to make sure it does not put undue pressure on the knee joint.
-The goal is to have normal patellar tracking without the MPFL graft pulling the knee cap to far to the medial side.
+The goal is to have normal patellar tracking without the MPFL graft pulling the kneecap too far to the medial side.

 MPFL Reconstruction Success Rate

 Medial patellofemoral ligament surgery has been researched extensively.
-A recent systematic review and meta-analysis found that 92.8% of patients were able to return sports after MPFL reconstruction.
+A systematic review and meta-analysis published in AJSM found that 92.8% of patients were able to return to sports after MPFL reconstruction.
 Furthermore, 71.3% of patients returned to or surpassed their preoperative activity level.

 The overall complication rate was 8.8%.
 The most common complication was recurrent instability (1.9%).